Milestone era

 The 11th International AIDS Conference announces the efficacy of HAART, a highly active antiretroviral therapy that rapidly reduces AIDS-related deaths by 47%.

-To combat AIDS in the most affected countries, President George W. Bush announced the United States President’s Emergency Plan for AIDS Relief during his 2003 State of the Union Address.
+To combat AIDS in the most affected countries, President George W. Bush announces the United States President’s Emergency Plan for AIDS Relief during his 2003 State of the Union Address.

 The HIV vaccine study, RV144, begins.
 It will be the first vaccine candidate to show a positive signal with an estimated efficacy of 31% at 3.5 years after injection.